syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/kanban/EJ2_ASP.NETCORE/dimensions.md

 # Kanban dimensions

-The [ASP.NET MVC Kanban](https://www.syncfusion.com/aspnet-core-ui-controls/kanban-board) dimensions refers to both height and width of the entire layout and it accepts three types of values.
+The [ASP.NET Core Kanban](https://www.syncfusion.com/aspnet-core-ui-controls/kanban-board) dimensions refers to both height and width of the entire layout and it accepts three types of values.

 * Auto
 * Pixel